mikependon/RepoDB/README.md

 ### Notes

  - We will keep RepoDb as simple as possible
- - We will never make complex Queries and Methods
+ - We will never make complex queries and methods (we will avoid developing JOINs until it is needed by the community)
  - We will never do try-catch inside the library

-## Todos
+### Todos

- - Property Cache
+ - Entity Property Caching
- - Cache Commad Type in Repository Level
+ - Cache CommadType in Repository Level
  - Cache SQL Statement Building
  - MemoryCache Flush
  - Support ObjectMapper
- - Reflection.Emit
+ - Reflection.Emit (SqlDataReader to Objects)